scipy-lectures/scientific-python-lectures/CONTRIBUTING.md

 ```

 The pdf builder is a bit difficult and you might have some TeX errors.
-Tweaking the layout in the `*.rst` files is usually enough to work
+Tweaking the layout in the source files is usually enough to work around these
-around these problems.
+problems.

 ### Requirements